Tackling Fake Forgetting through Uncertainty Quantification: Introduction

-To verify this view, conformal prediction \cite{cp2,cp1} as an uncertainty quantification technique, is applied in our work to recover the misclassified data in UA and MIA.
-Through extensive experiments, we find that although the model misclassifies some forget data from the UA and MIA perspective, \textbf{over $50\%$ of these misclassified data instances still appear in the conformal prediction set and can be easily recovered, which exposes a fake unlearning issue}.
-As shown in Figure~\ref{fig:grad_cam}, the important features of models' prediction by Grad-CAM \cite{selvaraju2017gradcam} visualize this fake unlearning issue.
-Despite the Finetune method misclassifying the forget data, the Grad-CAM maps still focus heavily on the important features of the object itself.
+To verify this view, conformal prediction \cite{cp2,cp1} as an uncertainty quantification technique, is applied in our work to recover the misclassified data in UA.
+Through extensive experiments, we find that although the model misclassifies part of the forget data from the UA perspectives, \textbf{over $50\%$ of these misclassified data instances still appear in the conformal prediction set and can be easily recovered, which exposes a fake forgetting issue}.
+As shown in Figure~\ref{fig:grad_cam}, the important features of prediction visualize this fake forgetting issue by using Grad-CAM \cite{selvaraju2017gradcam}.
+Despite the Finetune method misclassifying the forget data, the Grad-CAM maps still focus heavily on the important features of the object itself since the true label is included in the prediction set.
+In contrast, when our unlearning framework removes the true label from the set, activation regions shift significantly away from the object's key features.
+This confirms that forgetting quality improves if the true label can be excluded from the prediction set.